-In this article, UpdraftPlus: the definitive guide, we will find out how to use UpdraftPlus, from creating a backup to restoring to configuring cloud storage.
+In this article, we will find out how to use UpdraftPlus at different stages, from creating a backup to restoring data and configuring cloud storage.

-After the setup, we will compare the free and premium version, find out how to configure UpdraftCentral to manage multiple sites with UpdraftPlus, and see how to fix any problems with the plugin during backup.
+After the setup, we will compare the free and premium versions, find out how to configure UpdraftCentral to manage multiple sites using UpdraftPlus, and see how to fix any problems with the plugin during backup.

 What is UpdraftPlus

 UpdraftPlus is a WordPress plugin that allows us to do site backups and restore them.
 With the premium version, we can also migrate and clone a WordPress site.

 Since the plugin integrates with several cloud storage services (even in the free version), we can create and schedule backups for our site and save them directly in the cloud.
 The premium version of the plugin has additional features.

 The plugin comes in a free version and a premium version with additional features.
 Later on we will take a look at the differences.